open-telemetry/opentelemetry-collector-contrib/processor/probabilisticsamplerprocessor/README.md

 In logs pipelines, when the priority attribute has value 0, the configured probability will by modified to 0%, and the item will not pass the sampler.
-Otherwise, the sampling priority attribute is interpreted as a percentage, with values >= 100 equal to 100% sampling.
-The sampling priority is configurable, via `from_attribute`.
+Otherwise, the logs sampling priority attribute is interpreted as a percentage, with values >= 100 equal to 100% sampling.
+The logs sampling priority attribute is configured via `sampling_priority`.

 ## Sampling algorithm